dhaliti/So_Long/README.md

 # so_long

-The aim of this project is to create a small 2D game using 42's custom minilibx.
+The aim of this project is to create a small 2D game using 42's custom graphic library.
 Players have to pick up all collectables and go to the exit making as few moves as possible.